Charles Grafton Page: Family life

-Page prepared for college in the Salem Grammar School under the charge of Theodore Eames.
-He entered Harvard College in 1828 when he was 16 years old graduating in 1832, studying medicine with A. L. Peirson at Harvard Medical School.
-In 1836, he received the degree for being a Medical Doctor.
-At Harvard College he studied chemistry under John White Webster.
-Henry Wheatland, a classmate at Salem Latin School who also attended college and medical school with him, described Page as popular, fun-loving, athletic, a fine singer and "a loved companion".
+Page pursued undergraduate studies at Harvard College from 1828 to 1832, studying chemistry under Professor John White Webster.
+A classmate at Salem Latin School who also attended college and medical school with him, Henry Wheatland described Page as popular, fun-loving, athletic, a fine singer and "a loved companion".
 Page participated in organizing a college chemical club where he demonstrated electricity and other phenomena.
-While pursuing a medical degree from Harvard Medical School in 1836, he gave lectures in chemistry to college students.
+He received an M.D. from Harvard Medical School in 1836.